AndreaAlberti07/Cake-Classification/README.md

 ## Usage

 To use the classification models developed in this project, refer to the provided code and Jupyter notebooks in the repository.
-The necessary dataset and model files are also included for ease of use.

 ## License